How To Spot a Fake 1986 Fleer Michael Jordan Sticker

 A fake Jordan Fleer sticker

 However the back helps piece together the puzzle.
-The one clear difference being the darker-more maroon like red on the fake card versus the authentic sticker.
+The one clear difference is the darker, more maroon-like red on the fake card versus the authentic sticker.
 Of note as well, take a loupe and examine the edges of the card to confirm that it is a sticker.
 This fake is actually just printed on heavy paper and is not actually a sticker.

 fake-sticker-back